How to Keep Bees Away From Hummingbird Feeders

 Honestly, they are not very effective either.
 Ants can also be a problem (ants can invade beehives too) as they try to secure the sweet sugar syrup.

-You can purchase “ant-guards – (also called ant moats)” or use some petroleum jelly on the hanger for ants.
+You can purchase “ant-guards – (also called ant moats)” or use some petroleum jelly on the feeder hanger to deter ants.
 This wont work for honey bees of course – they fly!

 Be Careful With Insect Traps

 Be careful with traps used to lure in wasps and hornets.
-You may end up harming the local bee populations.
+You may end up harming the local bee populations-important native pollinators.

-If you like to make – homemade yellow jacket traps, don’t make the bait too sweet.
-You may attract bees but it will not lure them away from your hummer feeders.
+Another caution, if you like to make – homemade yellow jacket traps, don’t make the bait too sweet.
+You may attract bees but it will not lure them away from your sweeter hummer feeders.

 FAQs